MapTrip-Navigation/Routing-Optimization/README.md

 ![](readme_png/download1.PNG)

-and pass them to the download button.
+and pass them to the download button

 ![](readme_png/download2.PNG)